TheFeNiXCode/eeBOOK/README.md

-# eeBook
+# eeBOOK

-eeBook is a simple EPUB files reader
+eeBOOK is a simple EPUB files reader

 ## Authors